baby9/ovpn2socks-docker/README.md

 ## Usage
 Replace your openvpn config file path in `/openvpn/directory/config.ovpn`

-Input username and password if your openvpn config need a auth
+Input username and password if your openvpn config require auth

 ```
 docker run -d \